-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS For the three months ended April 30, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

+For the three and nine months ended October 31, 2016

-This Management Discussion and Analysis of TerraX Minerals Inc. ("TerraX" or the "Company") provides analysis of the Company's financial results for the three months ended April 30, 2016 and should be read in conjunction with the accompanying unaudited condensed interim financial statements and notes thereto for the three months ended April 30, 2016 and with the audited financial statements and notes thereto for the year ended January 31, 2016, all of which are available at www.sedar.com.
-This discussion is based on information available as at June 17, 2016.
+This Management Discussion and Analysis of TerraX Minerals Inc. ("TerraX" or the "Company") ("MDA") provides analysis of the Company's financial results for the three and nine months ended October 31, 2016 and should be read in conjunction with the accompanying unaudited condensed interim financial statements and notes thereto for the three and nine months ended October 31, 2016 and with the audited financial statements and notes thereto for the year ended January 31, 2016, all of which are available at www.sedar.com.
+This discussion is based on information available as at December 28, 2016.

-The accompanying April 30, 2016 condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to the preparation of financial statements.
+The accompanying October 31, 2016 condensed interim financial statements have been prepared in accordance with International Accounting Standard 34 "Interim Financial Reporting" ("IAS 34") using accounting policies consistent with the International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and Interpretations of the IFRS Interpretations Committee.
 All amounts are expressed in Canadian dollars, unless otherwise stated.